 Make sure that you get the correct amount for doctor’s visit bills.
 If you get involved in a personal injury case, these bills might get paid through compensation.

 Your loved one should never sign a document that he or she has not read over.
 It’s even better if a lawyer can read the document and explain it to you and your family.
 Do not let anyone pressure your loved one into signing something that he or she does not understand.

 8. Staff Members Asking For Personal Information

 Individual staff members do not need your loved one’s personal information, such as social security number, pin number, or information about bank accounts.
 If a staff member tries to get this information from your loved one, he or she might take your loved one’s personal information for fraudulent use.

 9. Suspicious Loss Indicators

-Any suspicious loss indicators should get looked at closely.
+Any suspicious loss indicators should be looked at closely.

 10. Suspicious Billing

-Billing less or more than a service costs should get considered in an effort to prevent insurance fraud.
+Billing less or more than a service costs should be considered in an effort to prevent insurance fraud.

 Health insurance fraud against the elderly is a serious crime.
 For more information, please visit the other pages in this section of our website.